joesan/raspi-motion-detection/infrastructure/README.md

 Like I said earlier, building OpenCV is a lengthy process and requires shit loads of time.
 I have already done this and if you are just interested in getting a pre-built image that is guaranteed to work, then you can download it from [here](https://hub.docker.com/r/joesan/raspi_opencv_3/)

-Ok, so you now have the OpenCV image, then proceed to runnning the actual project.
-Gead on to [here](https://github.com/joesan/raspi-motion-detection/tree/master/project)
+Ok, so you now have the OpenCV image, then proceed to runnning the actual project over [here](https://github.com/joesan/raspi-motion-detection/tree/master/project)